Our website uses cookies for statistical purposes.

 The Withdrawal Agreement signed by UK

 According to the Withdrawal Agreement signed by UK that stipulates the conditions of exiting the European Union, and the rights of foreigners to legally work in Malta, British citizens were found in a transition period until 31 December 2020.
-This means that British citizens enjoyed the same rights as before and continue to be protected if they are residents in Malta.
+This means that British citizens enjoyed the same rights as before and continue to be protected if they are residents of Malta.
 The country is part of the Schengen area, therefore, British citizens can freely travel within the participant countries, without visas and passport controls, until December this year.

 Do I need a visa for Malta if I’m from UK?